raphael-group/LAML/README.md

 2. A tree topology, given in [newick format](https://en.wikipedia.org/wiki/Newick_format).
 See [examples/character_matrix](https://github.com/raphael-group/LAML/blob/master/examples/starting.tree) for an example

-The output consists of the following files:
+There are three output files:

+1. `<output_prefix>_trees.nwk`: the output tree with time-resolved branch lengths
+2. `<output_prefix>_params.txt`: this file reports the dropout rate, silencing rate, and negative log likelihood.
-1. `<output_prefix>_annotations.txt`: this file contains the inferred maximum likelihood sequences for all internal nodes and leaf nodes, with possible characters and associated probabilities for sites with more than one possibility.
+3. `<output_prefix>_annotations.txt`: this file contains the inferred maximum likelihood sequences for all internal nodes and leaf nodes, with possible characters and associated probabilities for sites with more than one possibility.
-2. `<output_prefix>_params.txt`: this file contains the dropout rate, silencing rate, and negative log likelihood.
-3. `<output_prefix>_trees.nwk`: this file contains the rooted estimated tree with branch lengths.
-4. (optional) `<prefix>._ckpt.<randomnumber>.txt`: this file contains checkpoints in the topology search process.

 ## Examples
 To try the following examples, first do the followings:
 1. Download the data from [examples.zip](https://github.com/raphael-group/laml/tree/master/examples.zip)
 2. Unzip the downloaded file.
 After unzipping, you should see a folder named ``examples``
-4. Change directory to ``examples``
+3. Change directory to ``examples``
 ```
   cd examples
 ```